Millisecond to Shake Converter

 The term "Shake" originated during the Manhattan Project, the World War II effort to develop the first nuclear weapons.
 Nuclear chain reactions happen extremely quickly, and physicists needed a convenient, short unit of time to discuss the timing of events within these reactions.
 Ten nanoseconds was chosen as a practical order of magnitude for many processes involved.
 The name itself is informal, reputedly derived from the expression "two shakes of a lamb's tail," implying a very short duration.

-Common Uses for milliseconds and shakes
+Common Uses and Applications: milliseconds vs shakes

 Explore the typical applications for both Millisecond (imperial/US) and Shake (imperial/US) to understand their common contexts.